sts10/lemire_nearly_divisionless_random/readme.markdown

 }
 ```

-And would you believe it, in my initial results my Lemire function apparently beats `roll_using_gen_range` by a few nanoseconds.

-Initial Criterion benchmark results: Lemire benchmarks a few nanoseconds faster!
+Criterion showed my Lemire function beating `roll_using_gen_range` by a few nanoseconds.
+But since my assumption is that Rand's `gen_range` uses Lemire too, my guess is that the only reason my Lemire is faster is because Rand and `gen_range` are more versatile and complex.

 ```text
 lemire fast 6           time:   [5.8207 ns 5.8747 ns 5.9328 ns]